peacedove/yujenlin/resume.md

    url: windows8_reimagined
    details:
     - 'Exhibited at “7th Digital Art Festival Taipei 2012: Artificial Nature”'
-    - Used an All-In-One Win8 with touch screen as a terminal to interact with the virtual world in the exhibition room.
+    - Used an All-In-One Win8 with a touchscreen as a terminal to interact with the virtual world in the exhibition room.
     - Created a playable and fun environment to demonstrate the new Win8 UI and features to visitors.
 skillsets:
  - set: UX Methods